SysManSquad/sysmansquadblogdev/content/posts/2021-02-16-multilingual-windows-10-20h2-osd-with-configmgr/index.md

                     </p>

                     <p>
-                      <strong>Note:</strong> PSCMWin10Language will not create these Packages for you.
+                      **Note:** PSCMWin10Language will not create these Packages for you.
                     </p><figure class="wp-block-image size-large">

                     [![](multilingualosdwin1020h2-8-1024x497.png)](multilingualosdwin1020h2-8.png)<figcaption>Packages for Windows 10 2004 LP, LXP and FoD</figcaption></figure> <p>